Causal Inference with High-dimensional Discrete Covariates: Introduction

 \section{Introduction}

-Researchers performing causal inference based on observational studies often have access to high-dimensional data with a substantial number of samples and many covariates.
-To draw causal conclusions from such data, typically a large set of covariates (which are potentially confounders that affect both treatment assignment and outcome of interest) needs to be measured and adjusted for.
-Various approaches exist for estimating causal effects from observational studies.
-Classic methods include outcome regression \citep{rubin1979using, hernan2010causal}, inverse propensity score weighting \citep{rosenbaum1983central, hahn1998role, hirano2003efficient} and doubly robust estimation (also known as augmented inverse probability weighting) \citep{bang2005doubly, kennedy2022semiparametric}.
-Notably the doubly robust estimator is a consistent estimator of average treatment effect (ATE) even when one of the outcome model or propensity score is misspecified, providing a robust tool for estimating ATE under possible model misspecification.
-It also achieves semiparametric efficiency bound when both the outcome model and propensity score are correctly specified under regularity conditions.
-Recent state-of-the-art methods to estimate ATE include double/debiased machine learning \citep{chernozhukov2018double}, covariate balancing \citep{athey2018approximate, imai2014covariate, li2018balancing} and calibration-based estimation \citep{tan2020model, tan2020regularized}.
-All these methods require estimating at least one of the outcome model or propensity score.
-Techniques such as sample splitting or cross-fitting \citep{chernozhukov2018double} are often used to prevent overfitting the nuisance functions and avoid empirical process conditions \citep{kennedy2022semiparametric}.
-In the classic setting where the dimension of data (i.e., number of covariates) is fixed, the aforementioned methods and techniques enjoy appealing theoretical properties (e.g., $\sqrt{n}$-consistency and asymptotic normality) and performance in real applications.
-However, when the number of covariates we need to adjust for is large, additional problems and concerns arise.
+To draw causal conclusions from observational studies, researchers typically have to measure and adjust for many covariates (e.g., any confounders that could affect treatment assignment or the outcome of interest).
+Numerous approaches exist for estimating causal effects from such data.
+Common methods include outcome modeling \citep{rubin1979using, hernan2010causal}, inverse propensity score weighting \citep{rosenbaum1983central, hahn1998role, hirano2003efficient}, and semiparametric methods (i.e., doubly robust estimation, or augmented inverse probability weighting, or targeted or double/debiased machine learning) \citep{van2003unified, chernozhukov2018double, kennedy2022semiparametric}.
+Notably, the latter semiparametric methods are consistent for the average treatment effect (ATE) even when either the outcome regression or propensity score is misspecified, yielding a robust tool for estimating ATEs under possible model misspecification.
+More generally, the bias of these methods is a product of errors in outcome regression and propensity score estimation, thus allowing parametric rates of convergence (and semiparametric efficiency) even when nuisance functions are estimated at slower nonparametric rates.
+Sample splitting or cross-fitting \citep{robins2008higher, zheng2010asymptotic, chernozhukov2018double} are often used to prevent overfitting the nuisance functions and avoid empirical process conditions \citep{kennedy2022semiparametric}.
+In the classic setting where the covariate dimension is held fixed, while the sample size grows to infinity, the aforementioned methods can enjoy favorable properties (e.g., $\sqrt{n}$-consistency and asymptotic normality) and performance in applications.
+However, when the number of covariates needed for confounding adjustment is large, some new and important problems arise.